The methodology is organized in three phases progressed through the five steps described below:

 Taking disaster and climate change risks into consideration in the full lifecycle of projects is crucial to increase their resilience.
 By promoting resilience in projects, IDB is furthering its commitment to improving lives in the LAC region.

-The IDB is committed to assessing disaster and climate change risk and identifying opportunities for resilience and adaptation measures in the projects it finances.
-Our Disaster and Climate Change Risk Assessment Methodology (DCCRAM) takes a phased approach that allocates resources commensurate with the project risk classification.
+The IDB is committed to assessing disaster and climate change risks and identifying opportunities for resilience and adaptation measures in the projects it finances.
+The Disaster and Climate Change Risk Assessment Methodology (DCCRAM) takes a phased approach that allocates resources commensurate with the project risk classification.

 The IDB Environmental and Social Policy Framework establishes the requirement of disaster and climate change risk identification, evaluation, and management in its Performance Standard 4: Community Health, Safety, and Security.
 To that purpose, the IDB brings its DCCRAM to guide and support project teams and decision-makers.